yohm/sim_indirect_recip_stochastic/README.md

 - pagmo
 - nlohmann-json

-Install these prerequisites by homebrwe if you are on macOS.
+Install these prerequisites by homebrew if you are on macOS.

 ```bash
 brew install cmake